Ankit-rath117/django-template/README.md

 Create a virtual environment and install Django before running the above command.

-## You want to deploy to Heroku, where a Procfile is needed
+## Deploy to Heroku, where a Procfile is needed
 ```
 django-admin startproject --template https://github.com/rufier-dev/django-custom-template/archive/master.zip --name=Procfile <<YOUR_PROJECT_NAME>> .
 ```